johnwalters/TallyStick/docs/Balance Sheet PRODUCT_SPEC.md

 ## 1. Purpose and status

-This document translates the approved Balance Sheet PRD into implementation-ready contracts, calculations, persistence changes, user-interface behavior, migrations, exports, and verification criteria.
+This document records the implemented contracts, calculations, persistence changes, user-interface behavior, migrations, exports, and verification criteria for the approved Balance Sheet PRD.

 It specifies three connected product changes: